gboehl/dynare/doc/manual/source/the-model-file.rst

               @#endfor

     |br| Loop construction for replicating portions of the ``.mod``
     file.
-Note that this construct can enclose variable/parameters declaration, computational tasks, but not a model declaration.
+Note that this construct can enclose variable/parameter declarations, computational tasks, but not a model declaration.

     *Example*